kyma-project/kyma/docs/serverless-v2/08-01-create-lambda.md

 5. Select **Save** to confirm changes.

-    You will get the `Lambda created successfully` message confirming the changes were saved.
+    The `Lambda {NAME} updated successfully` message appears confirming the changes were saved.
 Once deployed, the new lambda should have the `RUNNING` status in the list of all lambdas under the **Functions [preview]** view.

     </details>
 </div>